Anmol-Chand/expense-tracker/README.md

-# Expense tracker App using Create React App
+# Expense Tracker Bootstraped using create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).